top of page

 GLP-1 Medications

-• Patients who haven’t succeeded with diet and exercise alone
+• Patients who haven’t succeeded with lifestyle changes alone

 Bariatric Surgery